Vicar’s Letter

-click here for the June to July issue of the Penhill Beacon
+Click here for the April-May 2025 edition of Penhill Beacon

 Our church buildings are usually open: